camposvieira/rsisagua/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rsisagua is to …
+The goal of rsisagua is to download and filter Sisagua files from Portal Brasileiro de Dados Abertos

--   Funções de download e filtro dos conjuntos de dados do sisagua

 ## Installation